-1. Meaning, Nature & purpose of Education:

-- a) According to different thinkers i.e,Gandhi, Tagore,Aurobindo, J.krishnamurti, Rousseau and Dewey. - b) According to important National documents on Education i.e Education commission (1966) NPE (1986) its revision 1992, NCF (2005), - 2.
+- 1. Meaning, Nature & purpose of Education: According to different thinkers i.e, Gandhi, Tagore, Aurobindo, Vivekananda, Rousseau and Dewey. - 2.
 Concept of Social diversity, inequity and Marginalisation and role of Education to cope up with these issues. - 3.
-Universalization of Education/RTE(2009) & its Challenges - 4.
-Globalization, Liberalization, and Privatization and their implications in Education.
+Universalization of Education.